adeelase/ML-Projects/README.md

 # ML-Projects
 This repository contains Machine Learning Projects that I created for completion of the Machine Learning Coursework During my 1st semester of Masters in CSE at IIT.
 It consists of two parts ,one part is on a Classification Problem while the Second one is on Regression.

+#Classification Problem

+The classification problem is centered around credit card information, attainable from the following link: 'https://archive.ics.uci.edu/dataset/27/credit+approval'.
+After procuring the dataset and converting it into a .csv format, I undertook a series of data preprocessing steps, encompassing data cleaning (eliminating unwanted values and null entries), the application of PCA (Principal Component Analysis) to curtail data dimensionality, and outlier detection, among others.
+Subsequently, a spectrum of machine learning techniques including Random Forest Classifier, KNN Classifier, Decision Tree Classifiers, Neural Networks, and Support Vector Machines were employed to formulate a predictive ML model for one attribute based on others.
+The resultant outcomes were rigorously evaluated using a gamut of classification performance metrics, spanning Confusion Matrix, accuracy score, precision, recall, F1 score, and more.